Shinto, shrines, practices and symbols in daily Japanese life

 Shinto dates back to the Yayoi period (300 BC – 300 CE), with the very beginnings forming in the late Jōmon period (ca. 1000 – ca. 300 BC).
 The earliest writings about Shinto kami or deity worship is recorded in the eighth-century Kojiki and Nihon Shoki.
 Shinto has no holy texts, no real founder, no religious laws, and only a very loosely organized hierarchy of priests.
 Today, of the 80,000 shrines in Japan, there are only 3-4 Shinto sects that all Japanese people are familiar with.

 The most popular Shinto shrine sects in Japan are extremely popular.
 The Inari shrines provide “assistance” from the kamisama gods for the rice harvest, agriculture and the business and government harvests (profits and power).
 Hachiman shrines are devoted to the God of Archery and War.
-Hachiman is a divine protector of Japan, its people and the Imperial Household.
+Hachiman is a divine protector of Japan, Japanese society and people, and the Imperial Household.
 And it was also the most popular shrine for warriors and samurai until the middle of the 20th century.
 Today, people come to these shrines to pray for strength and focus.
 Tenmangu Shrines are essential for all educational and academic pursuits, and thus crowded with students during key exam periods, etc. And last, but not least, there are the Ebisu shrines, for luck in love and business and life.
 There are about 3,500 Ebisu shrines across Japan (the mother shrine is Nishinomiya Shrine west of Osaka).

 In its simplest form, Shinto is an ancient blend of animism, fertility cults, shamanism, and ancestor worship.
 In this sense, it can be likened to the spiritual beliefs of North American Indians, they are similar in many respects.
 Many of the Shinto gods do not have a human form, for example, mountains, rocks, trees, rivers.
 These “living” things are the guardian deities of a particular geographical area and Japanese clans that first ruled there.
 And asking these deities for help meant the difference between a good harvest and semi starvation.
 In the end, without the gods and goddesses on your side how could humans ever prosper in a world of natural destruction and constant fluctuation?
 Learn more!